AME CET 2026 Registration Starting From 1st September, 2025. Click Here to Apply Now

 Aviation Ministry eyes 5-fold rise in passenger trips to 1 billion in 15-20 years: Jayant Sinha

-Posted on : 21 March, 2018 3:08 pm
+Posted on : 21 March, 2018 03:08 pm

-billion per annum in 15-20 years in view of the huge growth opportunities the sector holds, Union Minister Jayant Sinha said today.
+The aviation ministry is targeting a five-fold increase in passenger trips to one billion per annum in 15-20 years in view of the huge growth opportunities the sector holds, Union Minister Jayant Sinha said today.

 The Minister of State for Civil Aviation said that the government is working on steps such as developing new Greenfield airports and skilling manpower to achieve this target, We are giving open invitation to Airline companies to invest in Indian market.
-This will ultimately increase the job opportunities to the Indians in the field of Aircraft Maintenance engineering, Airmen, cabin crew, Pilots etc.
+This will ultimately increase the job opportunities for Indians in the field of he said here at the AIMA event.

-He also said that the billion passenger trips would not come from aircraft alone but also from helicopters, sea planes and passenger drones.
+He also said that the billion passenger trips would not come from aircraft alone but also from helicopters, seaplanes, and passenger drones.

-Many of these have still to be manufactured in the country and it provides tremendous business opportunities to start and develop these new technologies, he said.
+Many of these have still to be manufactured in the country, and it provides tremendous business opportunities to start and develop these new technologies, he said.
 Elaborating on passenger drones, Sinha said this is a big industry and in the coming years, it is likely to touch a trillion dollar mark.

-We in India have the opportunity to be a leader in this.
-We are already working on drone regulations so we can set standards, develop different drone technologies,” he said.
+"We in India have the opportunity to be a leader in this.
+We are already working on drone regulations so we can set standards, develop different drone technologies," he said."Like we have made air travel affordable to common people wearing Hawai Chappals, similarly we can go from auto rickshaws to air rickshaws, that are the opportunity," he added.

 Further the minister said that the billion passenger trips would open tremendous opportunities for growth and investments for businesses.

-“In 2013, the the total number of passenger trips was about 100 million.
-In 2017, we are going to get close to 200 million passenger trips,” he said, adding that the total revenues of the airline industry last year was is close to Rs 2 lakh crore.
+"In 2013, the total number of passenger trips was about 100 million.
+In 2017, we are going to get close to 200 million passenger trips," he said, adding that the total revenues of the airline industry last year was is close to Rs 2 lakh crore.

+Indian railways and the telecom sector also have the same level of revenues each, he said.
+Today, only 5 per cent of the 1.3 billion Indians travel by air.
 Sinha said that this target would throw some major challenges and the government is working on it.

 Safety and security is the number one concern and the ministry is working hard on this, he said, adding that for security "we are working on a unified security architecture with CISF" to ensure that all large or small airports have same level of high security.